Wow, this feels good to say: after years of hard work and sacrifice, I am now officially debt free. So long, student loans. Good-bye Debt Monster 🙂

-How can someone with an average salary after college tackle tens of thousands of dollars in student loans in just a few short years?
+How can someone with an average salary after college tackle tens of thousands of dollars in debt and pay off student loans in just a few short years?
 Here’s how I pulled it off:

 THE 5 Strategies I USED TO PAY OFF STUDENT LOANS In 4 years